Nick Willis: 2021

 On 19 January 2021 Willis broke 4 minutes in the mile for a record 19th year in a row, running a 3:58.05 mile at the Orange Winter Classic meet in Clermont, Florida.
 This broke a tie with fellow New Zealander John Walker, who broke the 4-minute mile barrier every year from 1973-1990.

 2022

 On 29 January 2022 Willis extended the record for consecutive years with a sub-four minute mile when he broke 4 minutes in the mile for a 20th year in a row, running a 3:59.71 mile at the Millrose Games at the Armory in New York City.

 Personal bests

 Personal life

 Willis married Sierra Boucher on 30 September 2007.
 They have three sons.
 They currently reside in Ann Arbor, Michigan.
 Willis is a Christian.

+In 2016, Nick admitted that he had been addicted to pornography since he was a teenager, but had been porn-free for two-and-a-half years.
+The candid admission blindsided Athletics New Zealand.
+His wife and family helped him beat his addiction.